Saberkhani6688/saberkhani6688.github.io/_pages/publications.md

 ## Manuscripts Under Review

-Mohammad Ali Kadivar and **Saber Khani**.
-"Wartime Losses and Political Gains: State-Led Mobilization Through War Memorials in Iran."
-Under review at _American Sociological Review._

-Mohammad Ali Kadivar, **Saber Khani**, Vahid Abedini, and Samira Barzin.
-“The Contingency of Structures: Triggers and the Social Geography of Revolutionary Episodes in Iran 2018 - 2022.”
-Under review at _American Journal of Sociology_.

 Jalal Ferati\*, **Saber Khani**, and Akash Chopra*.
 “From Presence to Prominence: Institutional Pathways and Women’s Appointments to Cabinets Across Regimes.”
-Under review at _British Journal of Political Science_.
+Under review at _Comparative Political Studies_.

 **Saber Khani** and Sara Moorman.
 “Beyond the Classroom: How High School Extracurricular Activities Shape Cognitive Health in Later Life.”
 Under review at _The Journals of Gerontology, Series B: Psychological Sciences and Social Sciences_.